tubakhxn/youtube-algos/README.md

 # youtube-algos
-I created my own basic youtube algorithm, you can analyze it for your win use
+I created my basic youtube algorithm, you can analyze it for your own use